awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

 1. Reset the GTID parameters to disable GTID\-based replication:

-   1. Make sure that the parameter group associated with the RDS MySQL DB instance and each read replica has the following parameter settings:
+   1. Make sure that the parameter group associated with the MySQL DB instance and each read replica has the following parameter settings:
       + `gtid_mode` – `OFF`
       + `enforce_gtid_consistency` – `OFF`

-   1. Reboot the RDS MySQL DB instance and each read replica\.
+   1. Reboot the MySQL DB instance and each read replica\.